Montara, California: History

 A lighthouse was established at Point Montara in 1875.
 The Montara area was first settled by farmers in the late nineteenth century.
 A commercial flower farm, still in operation, was established in 1900.
 In 1905, Montara became a stop on the new Ocean Shore Railroad, then under construction.
 The railroad built a hotel next to the train station.
 The trains encouraged weekend visitors to the area, but development of the community was very slow.
 The railroad went bankrupt and ceased operations in 1920, but the hotel remained and, although greatly remodeled, is still standing today, between State Route 1 and Main Street, next to the remodeled train station.

 The Montara Grammar School opened in 1915; the historic two-story building still stands, serving as a community center.
 The newer Farallone View Elementary School, a few blocks north of the original school, services the town's children today.

 California's second paved highway, Pedro Mountain Road, was completed in 1914, providing another connection between Montara and San Francisco.
 This highway was replaced in 1937 by State Route 1, which followed the old railroad route through the Devil's Slide.
 A tunnel was opened in 2013 to replace this dangerous route, which had been closed periodically due to landslides.
 The United States Navy operated an anti-aircraft training center at Point Montara during World War II.

 Real growth in Montara began in the 1950s as more people moved away from San Francisco during the postwar boom.
 As Montara has continued to grow, the community has still maintained its generally rural image.
-Most of Montara's streets were dirt or gravel until the early 1990s; the rustic quality of the town has not been lost since the streets were oiled or paved (only some of the streets are actually paved).
+Most of Montara's streets were dirt or gravel until the early 1990s; the rustic quality of the town has not been lost since the streets were oiled or paved (most of the streets are now paved).